Mathematics MSc

 Career opportunities

-This course will give you the technical and transferable skills plus advanced knowledge that employers in many different industries are looking for.
+This course will give you the technical and transferable skills, plus advanced knowledge that employers in many different industries value.

-There is a high demand for mathematicians and statisticians across a range of sectors such as accountancy and finance, medicine, IT, as well as many forms of engineering and different government departments.
+There is a high demand for mathematicians across a range of sectors, including accountancy, finance, medicine, IT, many forms of engineering and various government departments.

 Plus, University of Leeds students are among the top 5 most targeted by top employers according to The Graduate Market 2024, High Fliers Research.